Akron, Ohio: Hospitals

 Akron has designated an area called the Biomedical Corridor, aimed at luring health-related ventures to the region.
 It encompasses 1240 acre of private and publicly owned land, bounded by Akron General on the west and Akron City on the east, and also includes Akron Children's near the district's center with the former Saint Thomas Hospital to the north of its northern boundaries.
 Since its start in 2006, the corridor added the headquarters of companies such as Akron Polymer Systems.

 Akron's adult hospitals are owned by two health systems, Summa Health System and Akron General Health System.
-Summa Health System operates Akron City Hospital and the former St. Thomas Hospital, which in 2008 were recognized for the 11th consecutive year as one of "America's Best Hospitals" by U.S. News & World Report.
+Summa Health System operates Summa Akron City Hospital and the former St. Thomas Hospital, which in 2008 were recognized for the 11th consecutive year as one of "America's Best Hospitals" by U.S. News & World Report.
 Summa is recognized as having one of the best orthopaedics programs in the nation with a ranking of 28th.
 Akron General Health in affiliation with the Cleveland Clinic operates Akron General Medical Center, which in 2009, was recognized as one of "America's Best Hospitals" by U.S. News & World Report.
 Akron Children's Hospital is an independent entity that specializes in pediatric care and burn care.
-In 1974, Dr. Howard Igel and Dr. Aaron Freeman successfully grew human skin in a lab to treat burn victims, making Akron Children's Hospital the first hospital in the world to achieve such a feat.
+In 1974, Howard Igel and Aaron Freeman successfully grew human skin in a lab to treat burn victims, making Akron Children's Hospital the first hospital in the world to achieve such a feat.
 Akron City and Akron General hospitals are designated Level I Trauma Centers.